 They are reasonably priced and provide a simple cover for the hardwood floor, which can be easily destroyed by the pulling and moving of the seats.
 However, keep the area tidy before putting down the rugs because any particle stuck underneath will cause scratching from shifting furniture on top of the board.

 Furniture pads are another perfect low-cost way to cover the hardwood floor from harm caused by dragging and moving furniture.
 The pads are designed to withstand the effect of a rolling chair on the floor and to keep the floor from scuffing.
 They are mostly made of rubber or cork, and are gentle on hardwood floors.
 It raises the furniture off the floor to avoid physical impact with the floor, which can harm it.
 Felt pads are an excellent choice because they enable the furniture to be pushed easily and without resistance.

 There are different varieties of furniture pads that shield the hardwood from the rolling office chair.
-They are simple to instal and do not take much configuration.
+They are simple to install and do not take many configurations.
 To prevent the chairs from deliberately scratching the hardwood flooring, simply raise the furniture a little and position the pads underneath the legs of the chairs.

 5. Routine wheel cleaning and repair

 Whatever remedy you use to shield your hardwood floors from furniture scratches, if you do not maintain them on a daily basis, it will work against you.
 The casters on your office chair are one of the most serious risks to the hardwood floors.
 They can wear out over time and do damage to the floors rather than shielding them from damage.